matthiasn/octopress-blog/source/_posts/2013-06-23-angularjs-and-play-framework.markdown

 <iframe width="420" height="425" src="http://sse-chat.matthiasnehlsen.com/" frameborder="0" allowfullscreen></iframe>

-There should be actors randomly reciting Romeo and Juliet in Room 1 above if everything is working, but that's not our problem right now.
-Last month I was writing about **[Server Sent Events vs. WebSockets](http://matthiasnehlsen.com/blog/2013/05/01/server-sent-events-vs-websockets/)** and decided to go with SSE for my **[BirdWatch](http://bit.ly/BirdWatch)** application.
-In that application information only flows from server to the client though so I wanted a proof of concept that REST style calls are an appropiate way to communicate back with the server.
+There should be actors randomly reciting Romeo and Juliet in Room 1 above if everything worked, but that's not our problem right now.
+Last month I wrote about **[Server Sent Events vs. WebSockets](http://matthiasnehlsen.com/blog/2013/05/01/server-sent-events-vs-websockets/)** and decided to go with SSE for my **[BirdWatch](http://bit.ly/BirdWatch)** application.
+In that application information only flows from server to the client, though, so I wanted proof of the concept that REST style calls are an appropriate way to communicate back with the server.

 I challenged myself to write a chat server for this purpose, with 10 lines of code on the server side (or less).
 I knew this would be possible thanks to the awesome **[Play Iteratee library](http://www.playframework.com/documentation/2.1.1/Iteratees)**: